 About the Program

-Creative Counterpoints is an annual MassArt series founded and organized by Marika Preziuso, Professor of World Literature, that is devoted to the intersections of narratives of creativity and difference as investigated by visual artists, writers, public intellectuals, and other culture makers.
-The program specifically addresses gender, racial, ethnic and sexual identities across differences, looking at the contemporary world of the arts and culture within the U.S.A. and transnationally.
+Creative Counterpoints is an annual MassArt series devoted to the intersections of narratives of creativity and difference as investigated by visual artists, writers, public intellectuals, and other culture agents.
+The program explicitly addresses gender, racial, ethnic, and sexual identities across differences, looking at the contemporary world of the arts and culture within the U.S.A. and transnationally.

-Creative Counterpoints began in March 2016, thanks to a MassArt Foundation Fellowship Grant that Marika was awarded in 2014 to attend the Transnational Feminist Summer Institute (TFSI) at Ohio State University, and to organize a program event engaging MassArt student and faculty artists in the themes of transnational feminism.
+Creative Counterpoints began in March 2016, thanks to a MassArt Foundation Fellowship Grant awarded in 2014 to attend the Transnational Feminist Summer Institute (TFSI) at Ohio State University, and to organize a program event engaging MassArt student and faculty artists in the themes of transnational feminism.

-Over the years Creative Counterpoints has hosted speakers of the caliber of Maria Popova, media producer, blogger and founder of Brain Pickings, and Dr. Jack Halberstam, Professor of English and Gender Studies at Columbia University, and author, among others, of Trans*: A Quick and Quirky Account of Gender Variance (2018).
+Over the years Creative Counterpoints has hosted speakers of the caliber of Maria Popova, media producer, blogger and founder of Brain Pickings, Dr. Jack Halberstam, Professor of English and Gender Studies at Columbia University, and author, among others, of Trans*: A Quick and Quirky Account of Gender Variance (2018). , and African Futurist author Nnedi Okorafor.

 DSC_1873.jpg